-According to TechCrunch, Americans spent about five hours per day on their cell phones in 2017.
-92% of this time is spent on apps -- 51% of that is specifically on social media, messaging apps, and media and entertainment apps -- while a mere 8% is spent on a browser.
+According to TechCrunch, Americans spend about five hours per day on their cell phones.
+92% of this time is spent on apps like social media, messaging, and entertainment, while a mere 8% is spent on a web browser.

 What Is SMS Customer Support?

-In essence, SMS customer support is any support provided by a company to a customer via text messaging.
-It is completely virtual and requires no face-to-face interaction or verbal communication.
+SMS customer support is any support provided by a company to a customer via text messaging.
+It's completely virtual and requires no face-to-face interaction or verbal communication.

 According to Gigaom, text messages are opened, on average, 98% of the time, but emails are only opened 22% of the time.
 So, if your company wants to actually be heard by your customers, it makes sense to meet them where they already are: texting on their phones.

-According to eWeek, 52% of the respondents to a HeyWire Business customer support preference study said they'd likely text with a customer support rep. 52% would also prefer to text a customer support rep over their current preferred mode of communication.
+Additionally, eWeek reports that 52% of people said they'd likely text with a customer support rep if given the option.
+And, 52% would prefer to text a customer support rep over their current preferred mode of communication.

-SMS customer support is a way to connect with your customers on a more personal level.
+SMS customer support connects with your customers on a more personal level.
 While emails or phone calls feel distant and professional, texting is much less formal.
-It also helps that SMS customer support is a lot cheaper than support over phone calls or email.
-You're saving money, and your customers are more likely to engage with you.
-Win-win, right?

 Below, we have compiled a list of the best ways to incorporate SMS customer support into your business.